-For those who wish to join two dates together for one 15 day safari, we can at a cost less than these two combined.
+For those who wish to join two dates for one 15 day safari, we can at a cost less than two combined.

 Payments for all safaris are made through Steppes Discovery which means you have the financial protection of booking through a registered tour operator.

 Your money is 100% safe and if one of our suppliers goes bust, your money is fully protected.

 Steppes Discovery can also book flights on your behalf for full financial protection.

 Please see our terms and conditions here.